keidev-sol/Veyra-AI-Agent/Readme.md

 .
 .

-Vera delivers a clean, friendly, and secure Solana experience.
+veyra delivers a clean, friendly, and secure Solana experience.
 It is designed to feel natural for users and reliable for real adoption.